-- EMS Runtime Scripting - tools that allow EnergyPlus simulations to be customised so the performance of innovative systems can be assessed or custom outputs generated.
+- EMS Runtime Scripting tools allow EnergyPlus simulations to be customised at runtime to help you to assess the performance of innovative systems and generate custom outputs.

-- C# Scripting - tools that allow you to write C# code to modify the model, simulations and results at key points in the program execution.
-An extensive API is provided giving you the same deep access to the program and model data that DesignBuilder developers have.
+- C# Scripting tools allow you to write C# code to pre and post-process the model and simulation results at key points in the program execution.
+An extensive API provides the same deep access to the program and model data that DesignBuilder developers have.

-- Python Scripting, similar to the C# scripting tools but using the Python scripting language.
+- Python Scripting provides the same pre and post-processing capabilities as the C# scripting tools, but through the popular Python language.

 EMS Runtime Scripting

 The integrated EMS environment provides all of the required sensors, actuators, variables, outputs etc in easy to use dialogs.
 These facilties help to make the script writing process straightforward and accessible for any energy modeller with a little coding knowledge.
 EMS scripts are included in the EnergyPlus IDF input file and execute very quickly at runtime.
 EMS scripting productivity features include:

 - A range of DesignBuilder extensions to the standard EMS syntax allow fully portable scripts to be written.
 This means that a script written for one project can be reused on other projects or even shared with other users on the public script repository.

 - Read building, zone or surface settings from the DesignBuilder model to populate data within the script.

 - Load fully formed actuator, sensor, variable, output statements from easy to use dialogs.